Chiral and flavor oscillations in a hyperentangled neutrino state: CCR for two flavor neutrino oscillations

 where $\ket{\downarrow} \equiv \ket{-}$, $\ket{C_{+1(-1)}}$ is the left (right) chiral state and the flavor part of the state $\ket{\tilde{\Psi}(c)}$ reads

 with the time-dependent coefficients

 and $\omega_{i}(c)$ is the probability amplitude for the chirality $c$ of the mass eigenstate $i$

-The time-evolved state \eqref{eq:timeevolv} is a \textit{hyperentangled state} \cite{R20} comprising four qubits.
-We notice that since the Dirac equation conserve helicity, the spin DoF remains separable throught the time-evolution of the state, while quantum oscillations in the chirality and flavor sectors yield correlations between these partitions.
-We thus expect that chiral oscillations and the trade-off between quantum correlations in the different partitions of the system have an effect on the flavor entanglement encoded in the state.
+The time-evolved state in Eq.~(\ref{eq:timeevolv}) is a \textit{hyperentangled state} \cite{R20} comprising four qubits.
+Since the Dirac equation conserve helicity, the spin DoF remains separable through the time-evolution of the state, while quantum oscillations in the chirality and flavor sectors yield correlations between these partitions.
+Thus, chiral oscillations and the trade-off between quantum correlations in the different partitions of the system can have an effect on the flavor entanglement encoded in the state.